 You usually don't feel bad reading something like this, right?

-Even if it's an ad for getting rich quickly, losing weight, or "increasing that certain part of a man's body" (as one ad says), you know it's just an ad to sell you something.
+Now, even if it's an ad for something appealing - like getting rich quickly, losing weight, or "increasing that certain part of a man's body" (as one ad says) - you know it's just an ad to sell you something.